knowit/kubernetes-workshop/docs/_docs/workshop/14-persistentvolumeclaim.md

 ---
-title: 15 - PersistentVolumeClaim
+title: 14 - PersistentVolume
-permalink: /docs/15-persistentvolumeclaim/
+permalink: /docs/14-persistentvolume/
 ---

+A PersistentVolume (PV) is a place where you can store stuff.
+It can be mounted into a pod, so your application use it as storage.
+I doesn't disappear when the pod is deleted.
+In other words, it's persistent.

+PersistentVolumes are created by PersistentVolumeClaims (PVC).

-A PersistentVolumeClaim is a claim for a PersistentVolume (PVC) from a storage provider.
+A PersistentVolumeClaim is a claim for a PersistentVolume from a storage provider.
 A Kubernetes cluster can be set up with a lot of different storage providers (see "Storage classes" in documentation for details).
 Some examples are AzureDisk, NFS and GCEPersistentDisk, and they have varying properties, such as performance.

 With a PersistentVolumeClaim, your app can request to just get for instance 10GB of space without caring about the details of the volume that the Kubernetes cluster can provide.

 ## Task: Create a PersistentVolumeClaim